ratwolfzero/hopalong_python/README.md

 Using Matplotlib allows the display of an interactive plot window.

-Measuring the execution time with "time.process_time()".
-The CPU user plus system time is measured.
-The time measurement starts after the user has entered the parameters and includes the rendering of the image.
+Measure execution time using time.process_time(), which captures CPU user plus system time.
+Timing begins after parameter entry and includes image rendering.

-The time that the plot window remains open after rendering is only recorded if an interaction takes place.
-Interactions with the window, such as zooming,panning and mouse-over etc., are recorded.
-The measured time is displayed after the plot window is closed.
-For exact time measurement you should close the plot window automatically, pause() is not recorded.
+The time the plot window remains open is only recorded if an interaction occurs, such as zooming or panning.
+The measured time is displayed once the plot window is closed.
+For precise measurement, it's recommended to automatically close the window since pause() is not recorded.

-Remark: Using "time.perf_counter()" instead of "time.process_time()" and substract 1 sec. --> pause(1)
-from "end_time - start_time" shows very similar results.
+Note: Using time.perf_counter() instead of time.process_time() and subtracting 1 second "cpu_sys_time_used = end_time - start_time" yields similar results.

     #plt.show()
     plt.pause(1)